Contex/JenkinsAPI/README.md

 JenkinsAPI
 ==========

-This PHP API allows to grab information from a Jenkins build and grab any related data.
+This PHP API allows to grab information from a Jenkins build and grab any related data by using Jenkins's JSON API.

 Example usage: